amphitheatre-app/docs/content/cli/overview.md

 Getting started with a new project:

 * [amp init](@/cli/init.md) - to bootstrap Amphitheatre config
-* [amp fix](@/cli/fix.md) - to upgrade from older .amp.yaml schema version to newer
+* [amp fix](@/cli/fix.md) - to upgrade from older .amp.toml schema version to newer
-  .amp.yaml schema version
+  .amp.toml schema version

 Other Commands: